achung89/react-futures/README.md

 ```

 React Futures tries to provide work arounds for these restrictions.
-For mutable methods like `array.sort` and `array.reverse`, React Futures provides immutable variants like `array.immSort` and `array.immReverse` that can be used in render.
-For suspense operations React Futures provides utilities that can defer suspense operations TODO: (see using 3rd party libraries and using suspense operations outside render)
+For mutable methods like `array.sort` and `array.reverse`, immutable variants that can be used in render like `array.immSort` and `array.immReverse` are provided.
+For suspense operations, React Futures provides utilities that can defer suspense operations (see [Using with third party libraries](#using-with-third-party-libraries-ramda-lodash-etc))

 There are also operations that are globally prohibited like `array.push` and `array.shift`, click below for a list of all cases